 Where do pigeons prefer to roost in urban areas?

 Pigeons will inhabit any area where they are able to land, that offers shelter, food & water and in which they are able to move about.
 Such areas include lofts, steeples, attics, ornate architectural features of buildings as well as window ledges, pipe manifolds, girders, and roofs.

 What does a pigeon nest look like?

-Pigeons will build nests out of sticks, twigs and grass.
+Pigeons will build nests out of sticks, twigs, and grass.
 However, they may also use materials such as yarn and string if they find them.
-Pigeons will reuse their nests and do remove fecal material from young like other species might.
-Nests may also contain unhatched eggs and mummies of dead young.
+The nests are loosely constructed and sometimes appear out of nowhere!
+Pigeons may reuse their nests and can become solid with droppings and debris.

 Nests are more like platforms, not like the typical songbird nests which we see in trees around our parks and neighborhoods.

 Can large populations of pigeons do damage to the structures where they roost?

 Yes.
 Pigeon droppings contain the organisms responsible for diseases such as Ornithosis, Encephalitis, Cryptococcosis, Toxoplasmosis and Salmonella, to name a few.

 Buildings which have large pigeon populations constitute health hazards for the occupants of those buildings.

 Huge stores of food, intended for human or animal use, can be contaminated by pigeon droppings in silos, storage bins and other grain handling facilities.